Professing Christ is not Enough

 Here’s how my friend responded.

-“My experience has been that the Protestant churches are good at teaching about Jesus Christ, but the Mormons live Christ.
+"My experience has been that the Protestant churches are good at teaching about Jesus Christ, but the Latter-day Saints live Christ.
 My family and I have had difficult economic circumstances over the past months.
 We have had to move twice.
-We couldn’t afford to have movers move us so we hired a truck and did it ourselves.
+We couldn't afford to have movers move us so we hired a truck and did it ourselves.
 For those moves, there was one man from my former congregation who came to help me.
-On the other hand, there were twenty-seven Mormons, including a beautiful man who was 90 years old, who were there to assist!”
+On the other hand, there were twenty-seven Latter-day Saints, including a beautiful man who was 90 years old, who were there to assist!"

 Then his wife took the baton.
 Referring to the full time missionaries that had worked all day to help them, she said, "There were two handsome young men who did much of the work.
 I know they had better things to do than lug furniture around for someone they didn’t even know, but there they were.
 I think you pastors would be hard pressed to find in your congregations anyone like those two who would have volunteered their time under those circumstances.”